cathilo/chat_efficiencies_file/README.md

-#formats the excel efficiencies file and saves as a csv for importing into pgadmin
+this script formats the excel efficiencies file and saves as a csv for importing into pgadmin